-At The Pelvic Partnership, we’re committed to protecting and respecting your privacy.
+At the Pelvic Partnership, we’re committed to protecting and respecting your privacy.

-We may change this Policy from time to time so please check this page occasionally to ensure that you’re happy with any changes.
-By using our website, you’re agreeing to be bound by this Policy.
+We may change this policy from time to time so please check this page occasionally to ensure that you’re happy with any changes.
+By using our website, you’re agreeing to be bound by this policy.

-Who are the Pelvic Partnership?
+What is the Pelvic Partnership?

 How do we collect information from you?

 We get information about you when you use our website, for example, when you order an information pack, join as a member or make a donation.

 What type of information is collected from you?

 We may collect the following personal information from you: